My Illlustrated Travel Journal with Essays about Roman and Mediaeval History and some Geology

 The next morning started out misty, but the sun came out about mid day.

 The fortified manor of Geraard de Duivelsteen was one of the first stone houses in Ghent.
 It started out as fortified house in the 13th century.
 The large windows were probably added by Geraard 'the Devil' in the 14th century.
-We don't know for sure why I got that nickname; some say that he had an unusually dark skin, others blame his five marriages and mysteriously dying wives.
+We don't know for sure why I got that nickname; some say that he had an unusually dark skin, others blame his alleged five marriages and mysteriously dying wives.

 Town hall, the Gothic façade